Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 Officials have yet to give an estimate for a national repair bill, but operations at Taiwan's key chip-making foundries were minimally affected.

-"Overall tool recovery of our fabs (fabrication facilities) reached more than 70 percent within 10 hours of the earthquake, with new fabs such as the Fab 18 facility reaching more than 80 percent," said Taiwan Semiconductor Manufacturing Company -- the world's biggest chipmaker.
+"As of April 4, overall tool recovery of our fabs (fabrication facilities) reached more than 80 percent, with new fabs such as the Fab 18 facility... expected to reach full recovery later tonight," said Taiwan Semiconductor Manufacturing Company -- the world's biggest chipmaker.

-China, which claims self-ruled Taiwan as part of its territory, was "paying close attention" to the quake and "willing to provide disaster relief assistance", state news agency Xinhua said Wednesday.
+"Certain production lines in areas which experienced greater seismic impact are expected to require more time for adjustment and calibration before returning to fully automated production."

-In Washington, the White House said the United States was also prepared to provide "any necessary assistance".
+China, which claims self-ruled Taiwan as part of its territory, was "paying close attention" to the quake and "willing to provide disaster relief assistance", said state news agency Xinhu.

 Recent Stories